The FourFourTwo Season Preview 2015/16: Everton

 If Premier League games finished at half-time, Everton would’ve finished fifth (instead of 11th) last season.
 Whether this is down to physical fitness or mental tiredness is open to debate; what is clear is that for the Merseysiders to improve in 2015/16, they must arrest a worrying propensity to concede in the second half of games.

 Club captain and defensive stalwart, the former Sheffield United defender is Everton’s leader and the go-to player when things start to turn ugly.
 Not blessed with great pace, the soon-to-be 33-year-old has the positional sense to compensate and is the perfect man to guide John Stones through his early career.

 Helped by a season without Europa League football, Everton have had a much-improved season and will play in next season’s, er, Europa League.
 Plus ça change, plus c’est la même chose.
 [The more things change, the more they stay the same.]

-To see where FourFourTwo think Everton will finish – along with a bespoke two-page preview – get our special new season issue.
+To see where FourFourTwo think Everton will finish – along with a bespoke two-page preview – get our special new season issue, out Saturday 1 August.